+'''

-Warning 1 : after 10% unauthorised absence = 5 sessions or 2.5 days from the start of term : after 25% unauthorised absence = 11 sessions or 5.5 days from the start of term Final Warning: after 35% unauthorised absence = 16 sessions or 8 days from the start of term
+Warning 1: > 10% unauthorised absence = 2 days (4 sessions / 12 hrs) from the start of term Warning 2: > 15% unauthorised absence = 3 days (6 sessions / 18 hrs) from the start of term Final Warning: > 20% unauthorised absence = 4 days (8 sessions / 24 hrs) from the start of term

+'''

-If, after four weeks of study or more, a student's attendance is less than 90% without good reason, the Academy may give the student the first formal warning in writing.
-If the student's attendance falls below 75% on the second time without good reason, the student may receive a second warning letter.
-If the student's attendance falls below 65% for a third time without good reason, the student will receive a final written warning.
+If a student's attendance is less than 90% without good reason, the Academy may give the student the first formal warning in writing.
+If the student's attendance falls below 85% on the second time without good reason, the student may receive a second warning letter.
+If the student's attendance falls below 80% for a third time, the student will receive a final written warning.
 The Academy will only issue two warning letters and one final warning letter in any one academic term.
-If a student's attendance remains inadequate, the Academy may take the decision to withdraw the student from the programme.
+If a student's attendance remains inadequate, the Academy may take the decision to withdraw or defer the student from the programme.

-Students must have a minimum in-class attendance rate of 90% in order to meet the requirements of their courses.
+Students must have a minimum in-class attendance rate of 80% in order to meet the requirements of their courses.
 Failure to adhere to the attendance requirements: